trylks/trylks/linux/install.md

    If that is your situation, try to update your drivers to a version that works, you need
 1. You need to prepare a pendrive for the installation of Linux (I recommend Xubuntu, it doubles as a live-USB)
     1. Download your preferred Linux, or two of them if you are going to use different Live-USB and installation pendrives.
-    1. Put them in the corresponding pendrives, I used rufus to do that from windows, you can use something else, e.g. `dd`
+    1. Put them in the corresponding pendrives.
+        1. I used [rufus](https://rufus.akeo.ie/) to do that from Windows, it is a good option.
+        1. IF you do not want to use rufus, there are plenty of options, including `dd` (we are going to get very familiar with it)
 1. You will need a external HDD with as much space as your SSD (it is 128GB for my laptop)

 ## Moving Windows to the HDD